Dresden TV tower: Tourism

 Until its renovation in 1991 by Deutsche Telekom (German Telecom) and the closing-down of the GDR state-owned company which ran the HO Restaurant, the public could reach the tower by two elevators.
 Within the public area was a two-story restaurant with 132 seats at a height of 145 metres and above that was an observation platform.
-Annually, there were around 200,000 visitors enjoying the view over the Elbe valley and Dresden.
 The renovations of the elevators, for a second escape route, for air conditioning and building services, catering and parking would cost 8 million euros.
 It is estimated that an economical enterprise would only be possible with 500,000 visitors per year.